-Why Are Unaccompanied Children Traveling to the U.S. Border?
+Why Are Unaccompanied Minors Traveling Alone to the U.S. Border?

 The number of unaccompanied children taken into border authority custody after crossing the U.S. Southern Border is growing dramatically by the day.
 In January and February alone, there were 15,000 unaccompanied children taken into custody.